INSTALLING SCHOOL BUS BELTLINE LETTERINGHOW TO INSTALL YOUR SCHOOL BUS BELTLINE LETTERING

-There are several methods of installing Vinyl Copy.
+There are several methods of installing Vinyl Lettering and decals.
 In this post, we will focus on the easiest of them, the “Hinge” method.
-The hinge method is basically taping the vinyl copy in place.
-Then applying half of the vinyl copy (Graphics), while the tape holds the opposite half in place.
+The hinge method is basically taping the vinyl decals in place.
+Then applying half of the Decal or Graphics, while the tape holds the opposite side in place.

 Let’s illustrate the Hinge Method to give us a better idea of how it’s done.

-Apply masking tape to 4 corners of vinyl copy.
-Add a vertical hold-down piece of tape down the center of copy, this is your hinge.
+Apply masking tape to 4 corners of your vinyl lettering/graphics.
+Add a vertical hold-down piece of tape down the center, this is your hinge.
 Add additional pieces to top and bottom of hinge tape if needed (as illustrated) The white paper over the top of the vinyl lettering is the Application tape, also sometimes called Transfer Tape.
-Transfer Tape has a light adhesive that holds the pre-spaced vinyl lettering.
-It’s used to “Transfer” the vinyl graphic from it’s backing paper to the surface it’s applied to.
+Transfer Tape has a light adhesive that holds the vinyl pre-spaced lettering.
+It’s used to “Transfer” the vinyl lettering and graphics to the surface it’s applied to.

-Remove two right corner pieces of Masking Tape and place on rub-rail.
+Remove two right corner pieces of Masking Tape and place them on the rub rail.
 “Slowly” peel Transfer Tape away from the vinyl backing paper.
 Peel to the center tape “Hinge”.
 Be careful to not pull too far, as you will pull hinge tape away from the bus.
-Also make sure that vinyl lettering stays on Transfer Tape and not the Backing Paper.
-The illustration below, shows how it should look.
+Also, make sure that vinyl lettering stays on Transfer Tape and not the Backing Paper.
+The illustration below shows how it should look.

-Use one of the pieces of Masking Tape from the rub-rail to hold the Transfer Tape and vinyl graphics you just peeled from backing paper.
-Cut away vinyl Backing Paper with razor knife or scissors.
-If using a razor knife be careful not to scratch or cut into painted bus surface.
+Use one of the pieces of Masking Tape from the rub-rail to hold the Transfer Tape and vinyl graphics you just peeled from the backing paper.
+Cutaway vinyl Backing Paper with a razor knife or scissors.
+If using a razor knife be careful not to scratch or cut into the painted bus surface.

 Carefully place vinyl and transfer tape on the bus beltline surface.
-When placing down graphics hold the top and bottom corners.
-Pull tight and straight- enough that vinyl copy is taught and not wrinkled, but not so tight that it pulls hinge tape away from the bus surface.
+When placing down your graphics hold the top and bottom corners.
+Pull tight and straight- enough that vinyl lettering or graphics is taught and not wrinkled, but not so tight that it pulls hinge tape away from the bus surface.

-Squeegee surface.
+Squeegee the surface.
 The goal is to use the squeegee to force air from the vinyl.
-While applying firm and even pressure squeegee the face of the material using a semi-circular strokes outward- and away from center.
+While applying firm and even pressure squeegee the face of the material using semi-circular strokes outward- and away from the center.

 Remove all masking tape.
-Remove vinyl backing paper and repeat Step 4 and Step 5
+Remove the vinyl backing paper and repeat Step 4 and Step 5

-Carefully remove application tape, Do not pull away from vehicle, as this may pull freshly installed vinyl off.
+Carefully remove the application tape, Do not pull directly away from the vehicle, as this may pull freshly installed vinyl off.
 Instead remove slowly, at a hard downward angle.
 Cool and/or damp weather may prevent the vinyl from properly bonding.
-If adhesion issues arise from cold and/or damp surface temperatures, a heat gun may be used to warm and dry bus surface prior to installation.
+If adhesion issues arise from cold and/or damp surface temperatures, a heat gun may be used to warm and dry the bus surface prior to installation.

 Larger graphics like the “SCHOOL BUS” and rear “CAUTION” wording are just so much easier using this method.